 If tomato leaf spray isn’t your style, you can try an organic garlic oil spray instead.
 It kills all sorts of pests (one of which is aphids) and also has antibacterial and antifungal properties that will keep harmful diseases away.
 To make it finely chop three or four cloves of garlic and combine it with two teaspoons of mineral oil.
 This should be left to sit for 24 hours, after which you should strain it into a gallon of water, then add a teaspoon of liquid dish soap.
 You should then store the resulting mixture (i.e. in a plastic jug), and use only two tablespoons combined with a full spray bottle of water.

-There are many measures that can be taken to prevent pests, but for those with limited time, it is ideal to go for pest resistant cannabis seeds instead
+There are many measures that can be taken to prevent pests, but for those with limited time, it is ideal to go for high-quality cannabis seeds instead.

 With the garlic oil spray, you should definitely check that it won’t damage your plants before spraying the entirety of your garden with it.
 Take the solution in the spray bottle and spray it on one leaf of a marijuana plant.
 Then let it sit for one to two days and return to it to check if there is any leaf damage.
 If there is (characterized by yellowing), then you should dilute the mixture even more and test the solution on a new leaf each time.
 Once you successfully have no leaf damage, you can spray the full plant with it – once again, focus especially on the bottom sides of leaves.